programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 ```

 Remember that when we loaded our data, we defined a batch size of 32, so this length represents all of the items in one batch.
 Let's take a look at a single example from that batch.
-We can use standard Python indexing to the access the first element of `x`
+We can use standard Python indexing to the access the first element of `x`.

 ```python